bisbaldi/blockchain_in_a_nutshell/README.md

 * Raft

 ### Byzantine Fault Tolerance
 System tolerates the Byzantine Generals Problem.
 All nodes agree on a valid version of the chains’ history while not having to trust each other.
 A consens needs to be found using a consensus algorithm.
 Also, the history of the chain needs to be verifiable, so that every node can be sure the chain has not been messed around with.
+To further mitigate malicious attacks, nodes should run different implementations of the service code (as is possible with Etherium for instance, as multiple implementations written in different languages are provided).

 ### How to make sure the chain has not been fiddled with?
 each block has a certain hash.
 Should the hash suddenly not meet the criteria mentioned above, the blocks content has changed and the copy of the chain is incorrect.
 Also, each block points to a previous block.
 The chain can be followed until the genesis block.
 If not, the hash where things went wrong can be found.
 Also multiple copies of the chain can be compared by simply looking at the last block and their hashes.
 Should all hashes be valid (meeting the criteria), but should one differ from all the others, this copy of the chain has been manipulated.
 These attacks however are very costly, as all blocks onwards from the manipulated one up to the most recent one would need to be rehashed/”mined”.
 Way too expensive.